Add caching to your PostgreSQL® app using Valkey™

 Why do we want caching?

-When you run main.py as shown above, the code executes the COUNT every time the read_count() method is called – every time a GET query is made.
+method is called – every time a GET query is made.
 We don't store the result anywhere, and thus we need to perform this expensive, slow operation every time.

-Using Redis as a cache solves this: we run one Redis instance that all our backends can access.
-This lets us store the results of read_count() outside our code and our PostgreSQL database.
-If we're running a modern cloud-based application, other copies of our backend can access the results of read_count(), and we don't need to run expensive functions as often.
+, and we don't need to run expensive functions as often.
 Because the data Redis stores is not being read or written to disk, we can achieve very low latencies.

-Create an Aiven for Redis®* service
+Create an Aiven for Valkey service

 Go back to the Aiven console.
 If you're still on the PostgreSQL service page, select Services from the navigation sidebar to get back to the "Current services" page.

-If you're using the free plan:
+If you're using the Free plan:

-• Service type: Redis®*
+- Service type: Valkey™

-• Cloud provider: DigitalOcean
+- Cloud provider: AWS

-• Service cloud region: Choose the same region as your PostgreSQL database.
+- Service cloud region: Choose the same region as your PostgreSQL database.

-• Service plan: Choose Free, which is OK for this tutorial.
+- Service plan: Choose Free, which is OK for this tutorial.

 or for a paid service:

-• Service type: Redis®*
+- Service type: Valkey™

-• Cloud provider: Choose the same cloud provider as for your PostgreSQL database.
+- Cloud provider: Choose the same cloud provider as for your PostgreSQL database.

-• Service cloud region: Choose the same region as your PostgreSQL database.
+- Service cloud region: Choose the same region as your PostgreSQL database.

-• Service plan: Choose Hobbyist or Startup (Hobbyist is OK for this tutorial)
+- Service plan: Choose Hobbyist or Startup (Hobbyist is OK for this tutorial)

 When you're ready, click Create service.
 As before, if you were building a real application, you'd want to pick a larger plan.

-Save the Redis connection information
+Save the Valkey connection information

 Export this as an environment variable, as we did with PostgreSQL.

-First, kill the uvicorn process, if it's still running, and then, if you're
+process, if it's still running, and then, if you're

 using Bash, type:

-export REDIS_SERVICE_URI='<the Redis Service URI>'
+export VALKEY_SERVICE_URI='<the Valkey Service URI>'

 Reminder on environment variables

-• Before running psql $PG_SERVICE_URI, you should make sure that PG_SERVICE_URI is set (that sounds obvious, but I've made the mistake myself).
+is set (that sounds obvious, but I've made the mistake myself).

-Now let's add caching for the read_count function into main py.
+Now let's add caching for the read_count

-First, we add an import for the Redis library.
+First, we add an import for the Valkey library.
 We'll also import the logging package, so we can output messages to the terminal where we're running the application to explain what we're doing with the cache.

-Change the start of main.py (everything up to the app = FastAPI()) to look like the following.
+(everything up to the app = FastAPI()

 This has added:

-• import statements for the redis and logging packages.
+- import statements for the

-• a statement to turn logging on
+- a statement to turn logging on

-Now, after the connect_to_pg function, add a new connect_to_redis() function, which will:
+Now, after the connect_to_pg

-• Catch any errors we make along the way.
+function to return an instance of Valkey for us. - Catch any errors we make along the way.

 The new function looks like this:

-Finally, modify the read_count() function to add values to Redis when called.
+function to add values to Valkey when called.
 We do this by:

-• Connecting to Redis using our connect_to_redis() function.
+- Connecting to Valkey using our

-• Creating a variable to store our cache key in, orders:count.
-It's a good idea to name your cache keys something meaningful.
+function. - Creating a variable to store our cache key in,

-• If not, we connect to PostgresSQL and run the SELECT COUNT (*) FROM orders; statement, add that value to the Redis cache, and return the value before exiting.
+statement, add that value to the Valkey cache, and return the value before exiting.

-The read_count() function should now look like:
+function should now look like:

-@app.get("/count") def read_count(): cache_key = 'orders:count' redis_conn = connect_to_redis() # Is it already in the cache?
-If so, just use it count = redis_conn.get(cache_key) if count: logging.debug(f'Found {cache_key}, value is {count}') return {'count': count} pg_conn = connect_to_pg() try: cursor = pg_conn.cursor() cursor.execute('SELECT COUNT(*) FROM orders;') count = cursor.fetchone()[0] except Exception as e: raise HTTPException( status_code=500, detail=f"Error querying database: {e.__class__.__name__} {e}", ) finally: pg_conn.close() # Remember to add it to the cache logging.debug(f'Caching {cache_key}, value is {count}') redis_conn.set(cache_key, count) return {'count': count}
+@app.get("/count") def read_count(): cache_key = 'orders:count' valkey_conn = connect_to_valkey() # Is it already in the cache?
+If so, just use it count = valkey_conn.get(cache_key) if count: logging.debug(f'Found {cache_key}, value is {count}') return {'count': count} pg_conn = connect_to_pg() try: cursor = pg_conn.cursor() cursor.execute('SELECT COUNT(*) FROM orders;') count = cursor.fetchone()[0] except Exception as e: raise HTTPException( status_code=500, detail=f"Error querying database: {e.__class__.__name__} {e}", ) finally: pg_conn.close() # Remember to add it to the cache logging.debug(f'Caching {cache_key}, value is {count}') valkey_conn.set(cache_key, count) return {'count': count}

 Let's test the changes to our app.

-Start the application with uvicorn again (remember you'll need the PG_SERVICE_URI and REDIS_SERVICE_URI environment variables set - see Save the PostgreSQL connection information and Save the Redis connection information).
+environment variables set - see Save the PostgreSQL connection information and Save the Valkey connection information).

 uvicorn main:app --reload

-and run our curl command in the other terminal:
+command in the other terminal:

 curl http://127.0.0.1:8000/count